lumenauts/Stellar-Developer-Handbook/README.md

 This repository is home to answers to frequently asked questions (FAQs) about the Stellar network.
 These docs will feed into Lumenauts.com and will be on display at a later date.

-Read Stellar Developer's Handbook [here](./stellar-developers-handbook/index).
+Read Stellar Developer's Handbook in Markdown format [here](./stellar-developers-handbook/index.md).

 ## How to write answers
 Answers to FAQs are written in Markdown format.
 For an introduction to Markdown, take a look at [Github's Mastering Markdown Guide](https://guides.github.com/features/mastering-markdown/).